 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Calzone is an Italian oven-baked folded pizza that originated in Naples.
 Now with so many filling choices, you can design your calzone however you want, just like pizza.
-Filling that I am using today is my favorite.
-It takes several steps to make it, but let…
+The stuffing or filling that I am using today is my favorite.
+It takes several steps read more

 One of my favorite Thanksgiving side dishes, besides bowl-full of mashed potatoes and a tub of gravy (DUH!), is this tasty and quite easy green bean casserole.